jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

       - the auditor actually confirms the controls are functioning properly
       - Type II reports also cover an extended period of time, at least 6 months, typically a year
       - think of Type II report as similar to a traditional audit; the auditor is checking the paperwork, and verifying the controls are functioning properly
-    - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service orgs word that the controls are implemented as described); security pros want SOC2, Type II reports
+    - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service org's word that the controls are implemented as described); security pros want SOC2, Type II reports
+    - **Exam tip**: Type I = point-in-time snapshot of control design; Type II = extended-period evaluation of control design AND operating effectiveness

 - 6.1.4 Location (e.g., on-premise, cloud, hybrid)
   - On-premise assessment: focuses on evaluating the security measures and infrastructure of in-house systems, or within an organization's physical data centers and facilities
-  - Cloud assessment: focus is on assessing the security of data and applications hosted in cloud service providers environment
+  - Cloud assessment: focus is on assessing the security of data and applications hosted in cloud service provider's environment
   - Hybrid assessment: assess connectivity and security measures used between on-premise and cloud resources; this assessment looks at data flow or interconnection and integration security controls

 ## [6.2](#62-conduct-security-controls-testing-osg-10-chpt-15) Conduct security controls testing (OSG-10 Chpt 15)